sunglocto/xmpp.how/Servers.md

 If a friend of yours runs a server (or is interested in running one and has the know-how), it is highly recommended to ask for an account on their server, for the following reasons:
 - Higher Limits; private server owners will often set the usage limits of the server much higher than public servers, such as how large files can be, how long messages are stored, and how many sessions you can run on one account.
 - Know Your SysOp; because you know your systems operator, you can directly ask them for help, including for things a public server owner might refuse (i.e. manually resetting your password, provisioning more accounts).
-- Management; if you want to just chat and don't care to learn, your SysOp is probably willing to manage some aspects fo XMPP for you.
+- Management; if you want to just chat and don't care to learn, your SysOp is probably willing to manage some aspects for XMPP for you.
 - Roster Groups; a more specific feature.
 The SysOp can put you and some other users of the server in a roster group, which automatically adds all users of that group as contacts of each other.
 Extremely useful for families or tight friend groups.
 - Low-Profile; The chances of a private server getting any sort of spam is effectively 0, as it is not well known.
 More hardline systems operators can disable federation outright to prevent all spam.
 - Decentralization; More servers = more decentralization = more robust network over all.
 Also, that means that outages will usually not affect you.